 After earning her medical degree from the University of Minnesota in 1991, Dr. Mrozek enrolled at the University of Minnesota Medical Center’s pediatrics residency program in Minneapolis.
 As she gained extensive experience in the medical field during a rigorous program, she experienced a career and life-changing medical emergency during the second year of her residency when she resuscitated an ill baby.
 Once a senior colleague witnessed her reaction to the situation, the colleague suggested Dr. Mrozek pursue a career in the neonatal specialty.
 After she completed the residency in 1994, she was offered a fellowship in neonatology at the same medical center, which she completed in 1997.
-Her colleague’s advice planted a seed in her head after her residency program, and later reached fruition when she accepted the medical director position at Children’s Minnesota neonatal intensive care unit.
+Her colleague’s advice planted a seed in her head after her residency program, and later reached fruition when she served as the medical director at Children’s Minnesota neonatal intensive care unit through 2018.

 Although she maintains an active career, Dr. Mrozek enjoys making time for several hobbies like golfing, skiing, hiking and practicing yoga.
 She plans to continue to excel in her role as medical director and working to prepare people in her group to acquire skills and leadership.
 She would also like to continue to expand and evolve the Minnesota Neonatal Foundation by increasing visibility and expanding their mission.